Ivan-Finance/Dino_Explorer/README.md

 # 🦕 Dino Explorer

 A terminal-based dinosaur encyclopedia built in Python.
-Search for dinosaurs, compare them, explore random picks, and export detailed PDF dossiers — all from the command line.
+Search for dinosaurs, compare them, explore random picks, and export detailed PDF dossiers, all from the command line.

 ---